-The RSCs are responsible for completing the Regional Strategies and Assessments in Phase II.
-A National Science and Analysis Team (NSAT), which reports to the CSSC, supports the WFEC, CSSC and RSCs as the Phase III trade-off analyses are completed.
+The RSCs and their working groups were also chartered by WFEC at the beginning of Phase II.
+The RSCs are responsible for completing the regional strategies and assessments in Phase II.
+The CSSC has reviewed all regional assessments to ensure the documents meet the requirements specified in Phase I and meet the needs to complete Phase III.A National Science and Analysis Team (NSAT), which reports to the CSSC, supports the WFEC, CSSC and RSCs as the Phase III trade-off analyses are completed.
+These groups - the CSSC, RSCs and their working groups, and the NSAT - will continue to function through Phase III and beyond.